Alpine, Texas

-Alpine (/ˈælpaɪn/ AL-pyne) is a city in the county seat of Brewster County, Texas, United States.
-The population was 5,905 at the 2010 census.
+Alpine (/ˈælpaɪn/ AL-pyne) is a city in and the county seat of Brewster County, Texas, United States.
+The population was 6,035 at the 2020 census.
 The town has an elevation of 4462 ft, and the surrounding mountain peaks are over 1 mile above sea level.
-The university, hospital, library, and retail make Alpine the center of the sprawling 12000 sqmi but wide open Big Bend area (combined population only 12,500) including Brewster, Presidio, and Jeff Davis counties.
+A university, hospital, library, and retail make Alpine the center of the sprawling 12000 sqmi but wide open Big Bend area (combined population 12,500) including Brewster, Presidio, and Jeff Davis counties.

 History

 The area had been a campsite for cattlemen tending their herds between 1878 and the spring of 1882, when a town of tents was created by railroad workers and their families.
 Because the section of the railroad was called Osborne, that was the name of the small community for a brief time.
 The railroad needed access to water from springs owned by brothers named Daniel and Thomas Murphy, so it entered into an agreement with the Murphys to change the name of the section and settlement to Murphyville in exchange for a contract to use the spring.
 In November 1883, the Murphys registered a plat for the town of Murphyville with the county clerk of Presidio County.

 The town's name was changed to Alpine on February 3, 1888, following a petition by its residents.
 At this time, a description of the town mentioned a dozen houses, three saloons, a hotel and rooming house, a livery stable, a butcher shop, and a drugstore, which also housed the post office.

 Alpine grew very slowly until Sul Ross State Normal College (now Sul Ross State University) was opened in 1920.
 The development of Big Bend National Park in the 1930s and '40s spurred further growth.
 The population was estimated at only 396 in 1904, but by 1927, it had risen to 3,000.
 The 1950 census reported Alpine's population at 5,256, and a high of roughly 6,200 was reached by 1976.
 In 1990, the population was down to 5,637.
 In 2000, the population grew modestly to 5,786 and 5,905 by 2010.

-The town was always small enough that no one insisted on tearing down old buildings to make parking lots, and it is still too small to interest most big-box store chains.
+In 1995, the epicenter of the Marathon earthquake was likely near the town.

 The Holland Hotel, built during a brief mercury mining boom, was designed by Henry Trost, a distinguished regional architect.
 Today, it helps to anchor a traditional downtown of early 20th-century buildings still occupied by family-owned retailers and restaurants.